 Jessica E. Arfaa

-She graduated from Notre Dame of Maryland University in 2003 where she double majored in Business (Marketing) and Computer Information Systems and minored in Computer Science.
-She graduated with Honors and earned the University’s department award for both majors.
+Dr. Arfaa graduated with Honors from Notre Dame of Maryland University in 2003 where she double majored in Business (Marketing) and Computer Information Systems and minored in Computer Science.

-After graduate school, she joined Sogeti (a subsidiary of Capgemini Group), where she is currently a principal manager engaged with both commercial and federal clients.
-During her employment, she also completed her doctoral degree at Towson University in 2014.
-Her research areas include HCI, Usability, Accessibility, Social Networks, Adult Learners, and Aging.
-Graduating with Honors, she is a recipient of several Towson University Graduate Studies Association awards for her publications.
+While working for the consulting company, Sogeti/Capgemini, Dr. Arfaa received her doctoral degree at Towson University in 2014.
+Her research areas included HCI, Usability, Accessibility, Social Networks, Adult Learners, and Aging.
+Graduating with Honors, she received several Towson University Graduate Studies Association awards for her publications.

 Dr. Arfaa is an advocate for older adults and plans to continue her research efforts in improving usability and accessibility for the elderly utilizing technology.
-She is also engaged with a number of community services, such as Grant Mentee for the National Science Foundation (through Notre Dame of Maryland University) and as a volunteer instructor for elder adults and 'women in transition' through Education Plus.
+She is also engaged with a number of community services, such as Grant Mentee for the National Science Foundation (through Notre Dame of Maryland University) and volunteer instructor for elder adults and 'women in transition'.